Smeerel/Superstore-Sales-Overview/README.md

 ## Superstore-Sales-Overview

 # Introduction:
 This repository provides a visualization of the Superstore sales trend report created using Power BI.
-This report aims to  provides  valuable insights into sales trends and aid in enhancing sales performance.
+This report aims to  provide valuable insights into sales trend and aid in enhancing sales performance.

 # Dataset:
 The dataset used in this project is related to a Large Retail Business.